 If you are planning to share the expenses with your partner, you can use the credit card for purchasing the tickets for the both of you and let the other person know what their share of the bill is.
 I have been using my credit card for almost three years and got 3 free international flights with it.
 In case you’re wondering, I’m getting roughly $300 with every 40,000 miles.
 While we’re at it, you can also check out my article about things about long-term travel no one is telling you.

 Many people believe that if you’re both living on opposite sides of the world, most often meeting halfway in between is the most budget-friendly option for the both of you.
 However, from my personal experience, I can say that this is just not true.
 The most budget-friendly option is for one of you to visit the other.
 This way, only one of you has to fly, you don’t have to eat out every day, and you save on accommodation too.

 Meeting halfway there is also a great experience and something you should definitely do whenever you get the chance but keep in mind that visiting your partner is always going to be the more financially viable option.

-Finally, I have to advice all long-distance couples to talk about their future and assess the extent of the financial commitment that’s required in order to continue the relationship.
+In the end, I have to advise all long-distance couples to talk about their future and assess the extent of the financial commitment that’s required in order to continue the relationship.
 This way, you will be able to see the effort and money spent as an investment for a better future and not an endless waste of money.
 Finally, I hope you got some useful tips from this article and that you will get to that point where the next article you read is the one for a unique wedding destination!